tilt-dev/tilt.build/docs/example_python.md

 - Measure the time from a code change to a new process
 - Optimize that time for fast feedback

-Obviously, this is a silly example.
-But it can be a useful example to confirm that Tilt is working as expected in your environment.
+Obviously, this particular server doesn't do much, but it's still a useful example to confirm that Tilt is working as expected in your environment.

 All the code is in this repo: